thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/README.md

 ### Agenda

-These are the labs of this workshop, go through all of them in sequence, start with lab 1:
+These are the labs of this workshop, go through all of them in sequence, start with pre work:

 |   |   |
 | - | - |